Mise-en-Place What We Can Learn About Kitchen Design from Commercial Kitchens

 The cook can extend his or her arc-of-reach (orange) by flexing, bending, stooping and standing on tip-toe while standing in one place.
 Store less frequently used items in this area.

-Forward Arc of Reach:Standing in front of your kitchen sink, you can probably touch the wall in front of you.
+Forward Reach When standing in front of your kitchen sink, you can probably touch the wall in front of you.
 This is your forward reach, between 24 and 30".
 To reach any further, you have to bend at the waist.

 Common sense tells us that if a 36" height is perfect for a 5'-7" individual, it will be too high for a 5'-0" cook and too low for someone 6'-4".
 In other words, there are very few average Americans who perfectly fit the standard 36" countertop height.
 The odds of you being one of them are pretty slim.